bbaum11/internship2025_stuff/k8s_salt/k8s_salt.md

 sudo useradd -r -c "etcd user" -s /sbin/nologin -M etcd -U # creating an etcd user
 ```
 - the [config file](salt/files/server/configs/config.yaml) then needs to be placed in `/etc/rancher/rke/config.yaml`.
-- we then add the necessary manifests to `/etc/rancher/rke2/server/manifests/.`. these will automatically be deployed when rke2 starts:
+- we then add the necessary manifests to `/etc/rancher/rke2/server/manifests/.` ([done here](salt/installation/services.sls)). these will automatically be deployed when rke2 starts:
   - the gitlab runners are deployed using rke2's [helm chart](salt/files/server/manifests/gitlab-runner-chart-crd.yaml) crd
     - the `valuesContent` field is used in place of `values.yaml`
-    - we also need to add the helm chart archive file to the rke2 server for it to pull from instead of the helm repository
+    - the helm chart contents are used in the CRD as a base64 encoded string to use in place of the gitlab runner helm repository
     - we need to configure the values.yaml chart to use the custom image
     - the gitlab server and runner authentication token are also added to its values
   - the [metallb manifest](salt/files/server/manifests/metallb-native.yaml) is added to this directory as well as an [ip address pool](salt/files/server/manifests/pools.yaml), which we set the values for